google/fonts/cc-by-sa/knowledge/glossary/terms/edpt_axis/content.md

 </figure>

+<figcaption>Note the two-dimensional appearance when the axis is set to 0 when using the [Nabla font](https://fonts.google.com/specimen/Nabla).</figcaption>

 The axis was first used in the Nabla color font, which uses isometric perspective to achieve its three-dimensional look.
 The extrusion depth, at its maximum setting, creates a deeper or thicker letterform.
 At its minimum setting, the letterform appears only two-dimensional.